 - Seasoned Standard Spanish Commander (20pts)

-- Also, there are a number of French Factions that give a single unmounted Unit a free Move at the end of their activation.
+- Also, there are several French Factions that give a single unmounted Unit a free Move at the end of their activation.
 This gives you a better version of Skirmishers that lets you attack and then move in a different direction to get away from an enemy and possibly out of Charge range.

 Firepots